Doctor of Pharmacy

 Applicants for the Doctor of Pharmacy program must:

-1. Have completed specific prerequisite coursework (63 semester credit hours or 94.5 quarter hour equivalents) from a regionally accredited institution in the United States.
+1. Have completed specific prerequisite coursework (51 semester credit hours or 76.5 quarter hour equivalents) from an accredited institution.
 Coursework completed through foreign institutions may be considered.

 2. Required prerequisite courses: